molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 When detecting features, testing for a specific value is rare.
 Most feature detection looks for the existence objects and functions.
-There’s no specific value to compare them to.
+There is no specific value to compare them to.

 In normal application logic though, testing for specific values is common.
 For example, you may want to check if an array contains elements or string contains characters: